morabito-a/info/_pages/about.md

 ---
 {% include base_path %}

-I am currently a Research Associate at the Technology Platform of Hydraulic Machines at EPFL, Switzerland.
+In my most recent role, I held the position of Research Associate at the Technology Platform of Hydraulic Machines at EPFL, Switzerland.
 I specialize in analytical and numerical modeling for hydropower plant operations, focusing on hydraulic short-circuit analysis for pumped-storage plants partecipating in the recent energy markets.
 Previously, as an Energy Engineer, Industrial Collaborator & Consultant at ULB, Belgium, I was engaged in multiple applied energy projects focusing on optimization, flexibility and sustainability.
 I hold a Ph.D. in Engineering Sciences, M.Sc. degrees in Management and Energy Engineering, and I have a strong publication record in energy storage and hydropower systems.

 Work experience